 Dr. LaMore is Vice-chair of the Williamstown Township Planning Commission.
 He received his B.S. and M.S. degrees at Michigan State University and his Ph.D. from the University of Michigan.

 Aaron Galer is an undergraduate at Michigan State University studying Supply Chain Management and Economics.
-He is a research assistant at the MSU Center for Community and Economic Development working on the Regional Exporting Strategies Project.
+He is a research assistant at the MSU Center for Community and Economic Development working on the Binational Regional Collaboration project.

-Kelly Christopherson is an undergraduate at Michigan State University studying Economics, Spanish, and Philosophy.
+Kelly Christopherson is an undergraduate at Michigan State University studying Economics and Philosophy.
 She is interested in strategic community development, and the intersection of public policy with religious, and other non-business institutions.
-She is a research assistant at the MSU Center for Community and Economic Development working on the Regional Exporting Strategies project.
+She is a research assistant at the MSU Center for Community and Economic Development working on the Binational Regional Collaboration project.

 Leslie Grimm is an undergraduate in James Madison College at Michigan State University studying International Relations.
 She is a research assistant at the MSU Center for Community and Economic Development.
 She completed the International Baccalaureate Program at Lansing Eastern High School in June, 2012 where she was a class Valedictorian.